'Radical rethink' needed to tackle obesity, hunger, climate: report

 The experts also argue that economic incentives must be overhauled.

-Some five trillion dollars (S$6.7 trillion) in government subsidies for fossil fuels and large-scale agribusiness should be rechanneled toward "sustainable, healthy and environmentally friendly activities," they said.
+Some US$5 trillion in government subsidies for fossil fuels and large-scale agribusiness should be rechannelled towards "sustainable, healthy and environmentally friendly activities", they said.

 To sharply reduce red meat consumption, for example, the report favours high taxes, abolishing subsidies, along with transparent health and environment labelling.

-In addition, they favour the creation of a one billion dollar philanthropic fund to support grassroots action.
+In addition, they favour the creation of a US$1 billion philanthropic fund to support grassroots action.

 "Tackling 'The Global Syndemic' requires an urgent rethink of how we eat, live, consume and move," said Richard Horton, editor-in-chief of The Lancet.